lambdaclass/concrete/docs/KNOWN_HOLES.md

 Gate: `check_collections_copy_only.sh` (now COLLECTIONS-DROP-GLUE) pins the new behavior: glue accept/reject pairs, the counting test, the no-*_with rule, and the traversal policy.

-### Policy (not a hole): HashMap/HashSet traversal is UNORDERED — permanent

-`for_each`/`fold` walk raw slot order: reproducible within a build, NOT a public ordering contract (and never will be — insertion-order tracking is a deliberate NON-goal; lower memory, no accidental semantic promise).
-Order-sensitive code uses `OrderedMap`/`OrderedSet` (traversal APIs to land with collections phase 2).
-Deterministic internals remain fine for replay.

-## Recently closed

 ### H13–H17.
 The 2026-07-05/06 value-flow discharge sweep — ALL CLOSED 2026-07-06